 As with all wound care, the practitioner must check for adequate perfusion.
-Vascular work-up should be performed to assess for chronic arterial or venous insufficiency, as well as acute otics and debridement.
+Vascular work-up should be performed to assess for chronic arterial or venous insufficiency, as well as acute compromise.
+Host tibiotics and debridement.
 The micro-environment of the wound remains important, and wound care must adapt to the micro-environment as the wound changes.
 Dry wounds will need added moisture, draining wounds will need absorptive dressings to dry the wound.
 Pain is a particular concern for wounds in this patient population as patients are typically sensate.
-Aggressive debridement may need to be performed in the operating room, and office compression. debridements and even dressing changes may require pre-medicating patients, as well as local nerve blocks and topical lidocaine.
+Aggressive debrideperformed in the op- compression. erating room, and office debridements and even dressing changes may require pre-medicating patients, as well as local nerve blocks and topical lidocaine.